Mom, It’s Time for the Quiz!

 Here are the points I took under consideration:

-No, the ITP issue won’t help us.
+No, the ITP issue won’t help you here.
 This was a mental case.
 The only clear road to the remedy lay with Fernando’s attitude and behavior.

 Apathy/Vexation, desire to be alone

 No, you’re way off.
 He doesn’t desire to be alone.
 He wants his mother but then he pushes her away!
-Aruna… you have to know when people are lying or pretending!
+Aruna… you have to know when people aren’t being straight with you!
 Fernando is putting on a little drama for his mother!
-He’s going to punish her for showing more attention to his brother Carlos than to him!
-And he’s doing it through passive-aggressive behavior: snide remarks (“snippy”, his mother said), rudeness, eye-rolling, sulking, brooding, complaining (“Poor me, nobody loves me.”)
-He’s being really obnoxious!
+He’s going to punish her for showing more attention to his brother (Carlos) than him!
+And he’s doing it through passive-aggressive behavior: snide remarks (“snippy”, his mother said), rudeness, eye-rolling, sulking, brooding, complaining (“Poor me, poor me.”)
+He’s being obnoxious!
 But there’s no “obnoxious” rubric in the Repertory.
-The closest we can come is “childish behavior”.
+The closest we can come is “childish”.